 Most types of Ehlers-Danlos Syndrome (EDS) are caused by defects in collagen – the most abundant protein in the body.

-Does this mean people with EDS need more protein than other people?
+Do people with EDS need more protein?

 They probably were not meeting their protein needs to begin with.